Bitcoin is not the only cryptocurrency in the market. In fact, there are thousands of so-called “altcoins” that traders could trade or invest in.

 Altcoins differ in their functionality and use case from coin to coin but just like bitcoin, they make use of blockchain technology to provide a secure infrastructure to make peer-to-peer transactions.

-Through the use of cryptographic techniques, you can conduct digital transactions without a central authority.
+Through the use of cryptographic techniques, traders can conduct digital transactions without a central authority.
 Transactions are bundled into blocks and are linked together forming sequential links of unalterable chains.

 Altcoins also make use of consensus mechanisms in securing and taking decisions concerning the state of their respective blockchains.
 And since blockchains run on peer-to-peer networks, breaking the system with attacks is very difficult.